-- Key stage four achievement average attainment for all pupils remains relatively high compared to national levels and most similar authorities. - The number of children receiving Education, Health and Care Plans, remains at historically high levels and is subject to additional government support through the Safety Valve programme.
-There does not appear to be any change in the upward trajectory, although plans are in place to review and redesign aspects of the service as part of the Children transformation programme. - The % of Mental Health service users in employment is experiencing an increase, and above target following a reduction the period of pandemic restrictions. - The median wage for people who work or reside in the area is well above national average.
+- The median resident wage increased in Apr 2022, following a decrease during Covid-19 pandemic and remains relatively high compared to national and West of England figures.
+By comparison workplace wages remain low. - Key stage four achievement average attainment for all pupils remains relatively high compared to national levels and most similar authorities.

+• The number of children receiving Education, Health and Care Plans, remains at historically high levels and is subject to additional government support through the Safety Valve programme.

+• The % of Mental Health service users in employment is experiencing an increase, following a reduction the period of pandemic restrictions.